riceissa/breathing/doc.md

 ## Intermittent exercise: observe your breathing after waking up

 breathing during sleep is purely automatic. many people with air hunger report that their breathing is unusually okay during sleep and when they first wake up, but then becomes dysregulated soon after waking up. so the idea here is: as soon as you wake up, try to watch your breathing _without trying to change it_. how are you breathing when it's completely automatic? which muscles are you using to expand the chest area? are you "sucking in" the air mentally to a particular part of your body? what's the pace of breathing? how do you feel? do you feel air hunger?

+it's ok if you can only do this for a few seconds before you take control of your breathing and it gets worse. each morning is a new chance.

+"automatic" does not necessarily mean "perfect" -- a lot of what we do automatically is carried over from our conscious breathing patterns. (e.g. i've noticed that as I consciously altered my breathing to be better, it carried over into my unconscious/automatic breathing and that got better too.)
+BUT i think for a lot of people, their automatic breathing is sort of "one step ahead" of their conscious breathing. so the point of this exercise is to figure out what that next step is.

 ## Intermittent technique: distraction